 Many businesses, both small and large, have been hit hard by COVID-19.
-As such, many business owners are looking for ways on how to save money.
+As such, many business owners are looking for ways how to save money.
 You may be tempted to cancel some of your commercial insurance policies to save money until your business is entirely back up and running.
 However, there are some important things to note before you do.

 What to Consider Before Canceling Commercial Insurance